abhinemani/abhinemani.github.io/_lessons/08-resources.md

 - [**Harvard Kennedy School**](https://www.hks.harvard.edu/) — Offers courses ("Digital Government," "Digital Governance and Leadership") and executive education.
 Belfer Center launched new Emerging Technology program 2024-25.
 - [**UMass Amherst Graduate Certificate in PIT**](https://www.umass.edu/itprogram/graduate-public-interest-technology-certificate) — Fully online 9-credit certificate from School of Public Policy and Manning College of Computer Science.
 - [**Carnegie Mellon MS in Privacy Technology and Policy**](https://www.cylab.cmu.edu/) — Part-time online format for working professionals.
-- [**Public Interest Technology University Network (PIT-UN)**](https://pit-un.org/) — 63 academic institutions.
-Over $16M deployed to 154 projects since 2019.

 ## Book Recommendations

 ### Essential Reading (2021-2025)
-- [**Recoding America**](https://recodingamerica.us/)** by Jennifer Pahlka (2023) - NPR's Best Books of 2023.
+- [**Recoding America**](https://recodingamerica.us/) by Jennifer Pahlka (2023) - NPR's Best Books of 2023.
 Ezra Klein called it "the book I wish every policymaker would read."
 The Code for America founder and former U.S. Deputy CTO argues government must be recoded from the ground up.
 - [**Hack Your Bureaucracy**](https://www.hackyourbureaucracy.com/) by Marina Nitze and Nick Sinai (2022) — 56 practical tactics from former VA CTO and US Deputy CTO.
 - [**Power to the Public**](https://press.princeton.edu/books/ebook/9780691216638/power-to-the-public) by Tara Dawson McGuinness and Hana Schank (2021) — Endorsed by Barack Obama.
 Defines public interest technology around Design, Data, and Delivery.
 - [**We the Possibility**](https://www.wethepossibility.com/) by Mitch Weiss (2021) — Framework for shifting from "Probability Government" to "Possibility Government."